ArnoldSchiller/SynFU/doc/_static/intro.rst

 | SynFU (short for *SynCom Filter Utilities*) is a comprehensive set of easy-to-setup,
 | easy-to-use tools for NNTP<-->Mail two way sync.

-The development takes part as a component of the so called SynCom_ concept developed by Members of the `Bundes-IT`_, a part of the `Piratenpartei Deutschland`_.
+The development takes part as a component of the so called SynCom_ concept developed by Members of the `Bundes-IT`_, a part of the `BGEpartei Deutschland`_.

 At the current state SynFU provides three components: